gderosa/onboard/README.md

 At the moment, only the RADIUS user/group endpoint is formally tested and documented ([here](modules/radius-admin/doc/api/)).

-As a convnience, if you are working with e.g. the endpoint `/api/v1/services/radius`, you can be redirected to the documentation by GET-ting `/api/v1/services/radius/doc`.
+As a convenience, if you are working with e.g. the endpoint `/api/v1/services/radius`, you can be redirected to the documentation by GET-ting `/api/v1/services/radius/doc`.